-This WMA is located in Grant and LaSalle parishes approximately 8 miles northeast of Pollock, Louisiana.
-It consists of department owned lands and a tract provided by International Paper Company for a total of 4,164 acres.
+This WMA is located in Grant, LaSalle, and Rapides parishes consisting of 5,951 acres owned by LDWF and U.S. Army Corps of Engineers.
 The majority of Little River WMA normally floods seasonally from late Winter through Spring.

 Access to the area is via parish roads connecting to U.S. Highway 165.
 Primary interior roads are improved and provide all weather access unless flooded.
 Additional access is provided for ATVs on marked trails.

 Two primitive camping areas are maintained on the WMA.
 One is accessible year around while the other is subject to closure during high water periods.
 A concrete boat ramp provides access to the river.
 Additional information may be obtained from the Louisiana Department of Wildlife and Fisheries, 1995 Shreveport Highway, Pineville, Louisiana 71360.
 Phone(318)487-5885.